aimms/how-to/Articles/276/276-multi-objective-approach.rst

 Let's take for an example a problem trying to find a healthy diet for a reasonable price.
 First let's define our objectives:

-* Minimize calories: I'm trying to lose some weight, so my healthy diet should be low in calories.
+* minimize calories: I'm trying to lose some weight, so my healthy diet should be low in calories.

-* Minimize price: A reasonable price means that it doesn't have to be the absolute minimum, but should be within a close range.
+* minimize price: a reasonable price means that it doesn't have to be the absolute minimum, but should be within a close range.

 Of course, I want to include minimum/maximum requirements for nutrients such as proteins.
+Please use the following project to follow this article:

+    :download:`DietProblem.zip <model/DietProblem.zip>`

 Multi-Objective Approach
 -------------------------